rdmarsh/elm/README.md

-  make testbasic     Test basic flags make testtext      Test commands that alter columns, indices, header and footer make testhelp      Test all commands with help flag make testid        Test one command with an id flag              (connects to LM) make testcount     Test 'non-required' commands with count flag  (connects to LM) make testtotal     Test 'non-required' commands with total flag  (connects to LM) make testfmts      Test one command with all formats             (connects to LM) make testhead      Test one command and hide headers             (connects to LM) make testindx      Test one command and show index               (connects to LM) make testheadindx  Test one command, hide headers and show index (connects to LM) make testheadtxt   Test one command, show header text            (connects to LM) make testfoottxt   Test one command, show footer text            (connects to LM) make testheadfoot  Test one command, show header and footer text (connects to LM) make testverb      Test the verbose flags                        (connects to LM) make fail          A failing test make back          TAR and backup (eg ../name_backup/name.YYYY-MM-DD.tar.gz)
+  make testbasic     Test basic flags make testtext      Test commands that alter columns, indices, header and footer make testhelp      Test all commands with help flag make testid        Test a command with an id flag                (connects to LM) make testcount     Test 'non-required' commands with count flag  (connects to LM) make testtotal     Test 'non-required' commands with total flag  (connects to LM) make testfmts      Test a command with all formats               (connects to LM) make testH         Test a command and hide headers               (connects to LM) make testI         Test a command and show index                 (connects to LM) make testHI        Test a command, hide headers and show index   (connects to LM) make testhead      Test a command, custom header text            (connects to LM) make testfoot      Test a command, custom footer text            (connects to LM) make testheadfoot  Test a command, custom header and footer text (connects to LM) make testverb      Test the verbose flags                        (connects to LM) make fail          A failing test make back          TAR and backup (eg ../name_backup/name.YYYY-MM-DD.tar.gz)